folio-org/stripes-connect/doc/api.md

 _does_ exist: `%{name:+val}` yields either the constant `val` or an empty string, according as `%{name}` is or is not defined.

+#### Error handling

+Normally, errors will be caught and processed by Stripes Connect.
+Currently, errors are being reported in an `alert()` via Stripes Core to ensure that they are noticed during development.
+However, this means that `catch` calls like `mutator.values.DELETE(...).then(...).catch(...)` will never be executed.

+If you wish to be responsible for and handle your own errors for a particular resource, add a `throwErrors: false` property to that resource's object in the manifest.

+Note that the errors will still be listed in `failedMutations`, this just turns off the current error handling in Stripes Core.

 #### Example path

 Putting these facilities together, the following `path` could be